This page lists system requirements for Synergy DBL Integration for Visual Studio (SDI). It includes the following:

 To deploy a Synergy .NET application for Microsoft .NET Framework, target systems must have .NET Framework and Synergy/DE Professional Series (which includes the Synergy .NET runtime libraries).

 SDI supports .NET Core 2.1 or higher and .NET Standard 2.0 or higher.

 The following are required for Synergy .NET Core and .NET Standard development:

 For information on deploying .NET Core applications, see Synergy .NET Requirements.

 To deploy an application that runs under Mono on Linux, you must have a Linux system with Mono 3.2.8 or higher and Synergy/DE 10.3.1b or higher.
 (Note that the OS must natively support the Mono version.
 Downloading Mono sources and building them on the Linux machine will result in an unsupported configuration.)

 Once you have installed Synergy/DE, use GACUTIL to add the runtime libraries (synrnt.dll) to the global assembly cache or make sure this file is in the same folder as your application binaries.
 The synrnt.dll file is in the dbl/bin directory for your Synergy/DE installation.
 Use the following command to add synrnt.dll to the global assembly cache:

 For a traditional Synergy Linux application, you’ll need to run the application on a Linux machine and then use remote debugging to debug the application from Visual Studio or use standard traditional Synergy debugging on the Linux machine.
-In either case, the Linux machine must have the version of SDE that the application was built for (set with the “Target Synergy runtime” setting on the Build page of Project Designer).
+In either case, the Linux machine must have the version of SDE that the application was built for (set with the “Target Synergy runtime” setting on the Build page of Visual Studio project properties).